saulocantanhede/tfgreek2/docs/features/gloss.md

 ## Source description

-Based upon information taken from the Biblical Greek Vocabulary Builder (BGVB) developed by Oliver Glanz using the Bible OL data.
+The `gloss` feature is based on information from the Biblical Greek Vocabulary Builder (BGVB), developed by Oliver Glanz using Bible OL data.

 ---
 ###### *Browse all features by [node type](featuresbynodetype.md#start), [data type](featuresbydatatype.md#start), [feature group](featuresbygroup.md#start) or [feature type](featuresbyfeaturetype.md#start).*